 Inverse ETF: Definition

-Inverse ETFs, however, make money when the price of those stocks go down.
+Inverse ETFs, however, make money when the price of those stocks goes down.
 By using derivatives, including futures contracts such as commodity futures, an inverse ETF allows you to bet on the decline of a market or index.
 If the market falls, an inverse ETF rises by a similar percentage (minus broker fees and commissions).

 Since derivative contracts are bought and sold daily by fund managers, inverse ETFs are short-term investments.
 That frequent trading makes them somewhat costly, with expense ratios of 1% or more.
 They also rebalance daily, making them complicated for novice investors.

-Meanwhile, a leveraged ETF uses derivatives and debt to enhance returns of an underlying index.
-Where an ETF’s price rises or falls at a level equal to the index it tracks, a leveraged ETF boosts returns by to two- or three-to-one compared to the index.
+Meanwhile, a leveraged ETF uses derivatives and debt to enhance the returns of an underlying index.
+Where an ETF’s price rises or falls at a level equal to the index it tracks, a leveraged ETF boosts returns by two- or three-to-one compared to the index.

 Leveraged inverse ETFs try to provide the same enhanced returns when a market falls.
 Thus, a leveraged inverse ETF tied to the S&P 500 can deliver up to a 4% return if that index falls by 2%.